VDFs: Delay Encryption

 As I said, ASICs alone cannot obviously make isogenies VDFs fast enough to become memory bandwidth limited, but they’re close enough that maybe something does.

 I never looked for anything current.
 I think https://www.iarpa.gov/index.php/research-programs/c3 indicates serious ongoing work, but maybe not on that timeline.
-I think https://github.com/iamcryptoki/snowden-archive has some budgets entries, so maybe one could search there.
+I think GitHub - iamcryptoki/snowden-archive: 💥 A collection of all documents leaked by former NSA contractor and whistleblower Edward Snowden. has some budgets entries, so maybe one could search there.

 I am not aware of any VDF based on Lattice Cryptography (yet).
 If this is possible well we do not know yet.